Congressional letter questions HHS transgender mandate 47 members of Congress question government interference with doctor-patient relationship

 “The government continues to speak out of both sides of its mouth.
 The military rightly gives doctors freedom to care for patients according to their medical judgment because it acknowledges the risks of transgender medical procedures, particularly for children; yet HHS tramples on doctors’ medical judgment, even for potentially harmful procedures for children,” said Windham.

-The Becket Fund for Religious Liberty is currently defending Franciscan Alliance, a religious hospital network sponsored by the Sisters of St. Francis of Perpetual Adoration, and the Christian Medical & Dental Associations from the new government regulation.
-The States of Texas, Wisconsin, Nebraska, Kentucky, and Kansas also joined the Becket Fund’s legal challenge.
+Becket is currently defending Franciscan Alliance, a religious hospital network sponsored by the Sisters of St. Francis of Perpetual Adoration, and the Christian Medical & Dental Associations from the new government regulation.
+The States of Texas, Wisconsin, Nebraska, Kentucky, and Kansas also joined Becket’s legal challenge.
 More information can be found at www.transgendermandate.org.